 A client could have the right project, the right budget and the right timeline… but if the client is not good to work with, this is another reason to say no. Your ideal clients will treat you well.

 Contracts are really important in any business.
 It protects both the photographer and the client to the terms of the project.
-Unfortunately, a lot of creatives aren’t aware of how important contracts are until they’re in a bad situation with a client.
+Unfortunately, a lot of creatives aren’t aware of how important contracts are until they’re in a not-so-great situation with a client.
 The contract terms should be discussed early on in the project so there’s time to negotiate if needed.
-A good reason to say no to a project is if you don’t agree to the terms of a contract or if you don’t have a signed contract prior to your photo shoot.
-No signed contract = no photographer.
+A good reason to say no to a project is if you don’t agree to the terms of the contract or if you don’t have a contract at all.
+No contract = no photographer.

-Isn’t it interesting?
-How to get photography clients isn’t about the hustle or trying to get any client you can get.
-It’s all about discovering yourself as a business person.
-Shift your mindset and asking yourself “Is this a good client for me?”
-Learn your numbers, believe in your value and know when to say no. These three things will help you find the RIGHT clients and projects for your business.
-And, believe it or not, you may be surprised that when this shift in thinking happens, the right clients will also start finding you.
+Start by shifting your mindset and asking yourself “Is this a good client for me?”
+Learn your numbers, believe in your value and know that it’s absolutely ok to say no. These things will help guide you to finding the right clients for your business.
+In fact, you may be surprised that when this shift in your mindset happens, the right clients will also start finding you.

 This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.